copper-leaf/kudzu/README.md

 # Kudzu
 ---

-> A monadic (I think...) recursive-descent parser written in Kotlin
+> A monadic (I think...) recursive-descent parser combinator written in Kotlin

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/copper-leaf/kudzu)
 ![Maven Central](https://img.shields.io/maven-central/v/io.github.copper-leaf/kudzu-core)
 ![Kotlin Version](https://img.shields.io/badge/Kotlin-1.4.32-orange)

-Kudzu is a recursive-descent parser written in Kotlin, with the goal of immutability, simplicity, and multiplatform usability.
-It is mostly an exercise for me to learn more about parsing algorithms, but should work reasonably-well enough to be used for small, non-trivial parsers.
+Kudzu is a recursive-descent parser written in Kotlin, with the goal of immutability, simplicity, testability, and multiplatform usability.
+It's designed to be a simple starting place for writing smaller parsers to evaluate relatively simple grammars for other Copper-Leaf libraries, but flexible enough to be used for larger languages.

+Notable features:

+- Multiplatform targets: JVM, Android, JS Legacy, JS IR, iOS
+- No separate lexer/parser.
+You really just don't need it, so Kudzu omits it
+- Parser combinator structure means every piece of your grammar is a complete parser, and thus smaller parsing units can be tested in isolation, but the combination of them creates the full language
+- Everything in Kudzu is immutable, and thus fully thread-safe
+- Built on top of [DeepRecursiveFunction](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-deep-recursive-function/#:~:text=Defines%20deep%20recursive%20function%20that,function%20use%20its%20invoke%20function.&text=The%20block%20of%20code%20defines%20the%20body%20of%20a%20recursive%20function.)
+  to provide readable stacktraces and prevent StackOverflowErrors
+- No complicated DSL or arcane combinator operators required, just normal, readable Kotlin classes.
+You don't need a Ph.D. in computational linguistics or functional programming to understand a Kudzu parser
+- Many useful combinators provided out of the box
+    - Boolean, Int, Double literals
+    - String and Character literals, with standard escaped characters (i.e. \n) and Unicode sequences (i.e. \u00A2)
+    - Identifiers
+    - Choice, repetition, optional higher-kinded parsers
+- Parses input to an Abstract Syntax Tree (AST) and provides facilities for simplifying and/or introspecting the AST
+- Line- and column-number source tracking
+- Generic expression parser with all the fixin's
+    - Customizable operator precedence
+    - Operators with prefix, postfix, and infix with both left- and right-recursive associativity
+    - Parentheses
+    - Simplify deeply-nested expressions AST to simpler representation

-### Installation
+## Installation

 ```kotlin
 repositories {